France has become one of the most sought-after study-abroad destinations.

 The French Ministry of Foreign Affairs and International Development offers the Eiffel Scholarship program.
 This is for international students pursuing a Master’s or PhD degree in France.

 The program is open to all disciplines.
-Applicants can choose any field of study at the postgraduate level and any field except medical sciences at the Ph.D. level.
+Applicants may choose any postgraduate field of study and any field except medical sciences at the Ph.D. level.

 This covers tuition fees, travel expenses, health insurance, and a monthly stipend.

-The Eiffel Scholarship program is highly competitive.
-So, a French institution must nominate the student for the scholarship.
+The Eiffel Scholarship program is highly competitive, so a French institution must nominate the student.
 It attracts top global talent to contribute to French institutions’ academic and research.

 How to apply?

 Students can apply for the Eiffel scholarship through their French organization.
-The application process differs depending on the institution.
-Students should check with them for more information.
+The application process varies by institution, so students should check with their institution for more information.

 2. Charpak Scholarship

 The Charpak Scholarship is a program offered by the French Embassy in India.
-The scholarship is aimed at Indian students who wish to pursue a Master’s or PhD degree in France.
+The scholarship is intended for Indian students pursuing a Master’s or PhD in France.

 The scholarship covers tuition fees, travel expenses, and a monthly stipend.
 The Charpak scholarship program is demanding, and students must have an impressive academic record to be considered.